 Meet Our Founder

 Emme Hughes was raised in the trades.
-Her grandfather, known as Papa, owned and operated an ASME code welding shop, where fabrication wasn’t a hobby — it was held to serious standards.
-In that environment, Hughes learned the fundamentals of metal at an age when most kids were worrying about school sports: how heat moves through steel, how a weld should sound, and why precision matters.
+Her grandfather, known as Papa, owned and operated an ASME code welding shop, where fabrication wasn't a hobby—it was a profession held to the highest standards.
+In that environment, Hughes learned the fundamentals of metalworking at an age when most kids were focused on school sports: how heat moves through steel, how a weld should sound, and why precision matters.

-She entered competitive racing at 12 years old, stepping into an arena where focus, mechanical instinct, and resilience decide outcomes.
-Racing taught her to problem-solve fast, adapt under pressure, and stand her ground in male-dominated spaces.
-Media coverage followed, including KOCO and regional outlets, recognizing both her skill and her presence.
+At 12 years old, Hughes entered competitive motorsports, stepping into an arena where focus, mechanical instinct, and resilience determine success.
+Racing taught her to solve problems quickly, perform under pressure, and thrive in male-dominated industries.
+Her accomplishments earned media attention from KOCO and other regional outlets, highlighting both her competitive success and her growing influence as a young woman breaking barriers in traditionally male spaces.

 .png)